 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-A three layer malt chocolate cake with malt buttercream frosting, Malteser spread, and a chocolate drip with oodles of Maltesers!
-Delicious Malteser drip cake!
+A three layer malt chocolate cake with malt buttercream frosting, a chocolate drip and lots of Maltesers!

 Malteser drip cake